gh-hazhang/scripts/README.md

 # scripts

-This repo includes all the GH project scripts.
+This repo includes all GH project scripts.